turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 Once this is in place, run your tests.

-* A new firefox browser window will open automatically and execute your test.
+* A new Firefox browser window will open automatically and execute your test.
 * __If you have issues with your test suit not finding the Article.
 You may be running into an issue with DB threading.
 You can solve this by using the feature to create a new article instead of a factory/fabricator__
   * If you do need to refactor to create the article with the feature - try to refactor the test using the features RSpec provides.
 Something like this: